LucasBaun/ThirstAlert/README.md

 The ThirstAlert system uses a soil moisture sensor connected to an IoT platform to monitor and report the moisture levels in the soil.
 When the moisture level drops below a certain threshold, the system sends a notification to alert you that it's time to water your plants.
 This project is the result of an IoT course at Linnaeus University (LNU) in Sweden.
 Read more about the LNU course [Introduction to Applied Internet of Things.](https://lnu.se/kurs/tillampad-internet-of-things-introduktion/distans-internationell-engelska-sommar/)

 ***Time to complete:*** <br>
-This took me approximately 8 hours to complete, but depending on your experience with IoT and electronics it might take shorter time.
+This took me approximately 8 hours to complete, but depending on your experience with IoT and electronics it might take a shorter time.

 ## 2. Objective
 ### Project idea and purpose